matter-labs/zksync/docs/protocol.md

 #### Set lister

-Enable or disable token lister, if enabled new tokens can be added by that address without payment, should be called only by zkSync governor.
+Enable or disable token lister, if enabled new tokens can be added by that address without payment, can be called only by zkSync governor.

 ```solidity
 function setLister(address _listerAddress, bool _active)